pnp/blog/content/cli-for-microsoft-365/cli-for-microsoft-365-v8-1/index.md

 ### New command to remove Entra enterprise applications

-We already have commands that allow you to query and even add a new Entra enterprise application and now we extended this area with a brand new command that will allow you to do a clean up by removing the not wanted enterprise application and it is extra convinent to use.
+We already have commands that allow you to query and even add a new Entra enterprise application.
+Now, we have extended this area with a brand new command that will allow you to clean up by removing the unneeded enterprise application.
+It is extra convenient to use.

-To delete an enterprise application by display name simply run:
+To delete an enterprise application by display name run:

 ```sh
 m365 entra enterpriseapp remove --displayName "Contoso app"
 ```

-You may also to the same either by specifing application ID:
+You may also do the same either by specifying application ID:

 ```sh
 m365 entra enterpriseapp remove --id b2307a39-e878-458b-bc90-03bc578531d6